TheAGamePlayer/PSMM-Datapack/README.md

-# PSMB-Datapack (Archived until further notice)
+# PSMM-Datapack
-A Minecraft datapack adding a painful Mutant Beasts invasion to the Pure Suffering mod.
+A Minecraft datapack adding a painful Mutant Monsters invasion to the Pure Suffering mod.
 Made for Pure Suffering version 1.3.3.2R for 1.18.2

 Curseforge: https://www.curseforge.com/minecraft/customization/pure-suffering-mutant-beasts-invasion